ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 ### Log

 A log is a file that records how specific software ran.
 In the context of OONI Probe, each test result comes with a log, which records how that specific test ran on a specific network.
-This data is only visible if you have a "Debug logs" option turned on, to check if this option is turned on please proceed to the "Advanced" menu in "Settings".
+This data is only visible if you have a "Debug logs" option turned on, to check if this option is enabled please proceed to the "[Advanced](https://ooni.org/support/ooni-probe-mobile#advanced)" menu in "Settings".

 It can potentially be useful to access the log of an OONI Probe test result if it presented an error or otherwise failed to run as expected.
 In these cases, you can share the relevant log with the [OONI team](https://ooni.org/about/#contact) to help us **debug** the issue.